onqtam/headjack/docs/why/SYSTEM.md

 According to John Stewart mercantilism was the main driver behind the Enlightenment.
 It incentivized the development of rational cognition

+> "The cybernetic intelligence of corporations and nation-states and the world as a whole is already a general autonomous superintelligence—running on all the humans as general intelligences (rather than running on CPUs), but also using all the CPUs and TPUs and GPUs—in service of the collection of all the narrow goals." - [Daniel Schmachtenberger](https://www.organism.earth/library/document/artificial-intelligence-and-the-superorganism#:~:text=the%20cybernetic%20intelligence,the%20narrow%20goals.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Governance & how broken it is
 ██████████████████████████████████████████████████████████████████